shotaro12oyama/Udacity-Traffic-Sign-Classifier/writeup_template.md

 ####2.
 Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data is distributed in each class.
+I could found that the testing data is distributed proportionally to the distribution of the training data set.

 ![alt text][image1]

 ###Design and Test a Model Architecture

 ####1.
 Describe how you preprocessed the image data.

-..
-As a first step, I decided to convert the images to grayscale because the color of the image doesn’t matter for traffic sign.
+As a first step, I decided to convert the images to grayscale by using inner product between the 3 color values on each pixel and (0.299, 0.587, 0.114because the color of the image doesn’t matter for traffic sign.
 Here is an example of a traffic sign image before and after grayscaling.

 ![alt text][image2]

 As a last step, I normalized the image data by the function 0.1 + ((img - 0) * (0.9-0.1) / (255-0), because I need to arrange the input values as the similar level, which will affect to the entire learning rate of my network.

-I did not decide to generate additional data because it is likely that I can get better result by adding some dat which is tranformed considering the translation invariance, however, I tried
+I did not decide to generate additional data because it is likely that I can get better result by adding some data which is tranformed by such as rotating images, considering the translation invariance, however, I found I succeeded to achieve more than 93% validation accuracy when I tried some iteration for customizing and checking accuracy on the model architecture and parameters.

-To add more data to the the data set, I used the following techniques because I need more variety of images for the same labels.

-Here is an example of an original image and an augmented image:

-![alt text][image3]

-The difference between the original data set and the augmented data set is the following ...

 ####2.
 Describe what your final model architecture looks like including model type, layers, layer sizes, connectivity, etc.) Consider including a diagram and/or table describing the final model.